kebasyaty/ramifice/README.md

 from bson.objectid import ObjectId
 _id: ObjectId | None = hash_to_obj_id("666f6f2d6261722d71757578")

-# Convert number of bytes to readable format.
+# Convert the number of bytes into a human-readable format.
 size: str = to_human_size(2097152)  # => 2 MB

 # Get file size in bytes.
 path = "public/media/default/no_doc.odt"
 size: int = get_file_size(path)  # => 9843

+# Check if a string is a number.
+if is_number("5"):
+    ...
 ```

 ## Changelog